Educational Leadership, Ph.D.

 The degree requires the completion of 30-36 credits of coursework, 12 credits of dissertation research, a comprehensive examination, an oral examination/proposal defense and a public defense of the dissertation.

-The program includes site-based activities aligned with coursework as well as the three-credit internship.
-The internship is required for superintendent certification.
+The program includes site-based activities aligned with coursework as well as the three-credit hour internship if superintendent certification is desired.

 Additionally, some doctoral students design a special individualized program to prepare for a leadership role in a nonproﬁt, medical, Catholic or business organization.